Home Learning for all classes

 - textbooks and reading books pupils have at home

-- Rising Stars Reading Scheme (online and physical copies)
+- Little Wandle Reading Scheme (E Readers online and physical copies)

 - commercially available websites supporting the teaching of specific subjects or areas, including video clips or sequences